joacorapela/rsmf2025/application/applicationLarger.md

 platform, which equips neuroscientists with accessible, high-performance tools for intelligent and adaptive experimentation.

 To achieve this aim, we will pursue three interconnected objectives.
-First, we will promote **community uptake** by producing clear, comprehensive documentation, delivering a Bonsai course, and disseminating Bonsai.ML through a paper and a Bonsai developers conference.
-These activities will lower barriers for non-specialist users, empower experimentalists to explore machine learning in their own work, and foster a vibrant, self-sustaining community of users and contributors.
+First, we will promote **community uptake** by producing clear, comprehensive documentation, delivering a dedicated Bonsai course, publishing a Bonsai.ML paper, and strengthening the community through a second Bonsai Developers Conference.
+Together, these activities will lower barriers for non-specialist users, empower experimentalists to explore machine learning in their own work, and foster a vibrant, self-sustaining community of users and contributors.

-Second, we will improve **software maintenance** by simplifying the existing codebase and strengthening extensibility by integrating into Bonsai.ML the C\# probabilistic programming language Infer.NET.
+Second, we will improve **software maintenance** by simplifying the existing codebase and strengthening extensibility by integrating into Bonsai.ML the C# probabilistic programming language Infer.NET.
 This will make Bonsai.ML faster, more robust, easier to maintain, and more adaptable to evolving research needs.